 The first of the alternative stores of the post-hippie era, dating from late 1970, and owned by Guy Morris and Kerry Thomas (who also owned Record Value aka Revival, see below), Direction was quite an empire for a while.
 The stores grew out of an earlier record production house, created by Thomas and Wellington producer Alan Galbraith in 1968, called International Record Productions (or IRP).
 When Galbraith left to become an in-house HMV producer he sold his shares to Morris and Direction was born.
 Their first store was a second-hand one in Victoria Street they called Record Value, but they soon moved into new records closer to the Queen Street strip.

 The chain had stores in Darby St, Swanson St, Queens Arcade, in Northcroft Street in Takapuna (in 1975-76), and outside Auckland, initially in Hamilton then in Tauranga and finally, in 1975, in Wellington.
-It and sold all the hip records in recycled brown paper bags, handed to you by some of the hippest people in the city.
-Staff included former Pye Records A&R manager Rhys Walker, later a key player in Taste Records.
+It sold all the hip records in recycled brown paper bags, handed to you by some of the hippest people in the city.
+Staff included former Pye Records A&R manager Rhys Walker, earlier a key player in Taste Records.

 The store at 20 Swanson Street (the building is long gone in the 80s demolition frenzy) was particularly hip – dark, moody and sweet-smelling (from the incense of course) and often filled with the sounds of the lastest discs being championed by the underground media.